Skip to Content

 Read on for my list of the best lavender fields in the UK with all the information you need to help plan your visit.
 So, be ready to make a bee-line to a lavender farm near you – happy lavendering.

-When is the best time to visit lavender fields in the UK?
+When is the best time to visit lavender fields near me?

 If you want to wander through a lavender field in England you’ll need to know when this fragrant plant blooms.
 Lavender season is variable and can last from mid-June until mid-August depending on the year’s weather.

 If the weather is warmer earlier in the year, the season will start earlier and finish earlier.
 Likewise, if the weather’s cooler the lavender will take longer to bloom.
-The lavender season in the UK is late in 2022 due to the cool, wet weather.
+The lavender season can be in the UK due to the cool, wet weather.
 However, during a normal British summer, if there is such a thing, the lavender should be at its best from the beginning to mid-July.

 Each Lavender Farm has a different schedule depending on when they harvest the lavender so visiting times will be different for each of them.
 Also, the visiting season varies between each one with some finishing mid-July and others staying open until the end of August and even up to September.